Hi-C: Product lines

-Hi-C is currently sold in drink boxes, soda fountains, and drink mix form.
+Hi-C is sold in drink boxes, soda fountains, and drink mix form.
 There are other flavors at Coca-Cola Freestyle.
 There were soft frozen versions of Flashin' Fruit Punch and Orange Lavaburst made by J & J Snack Foods and could be found in stores like Dollar Tree.
 At one point in time, Brach's made fruit snacks and orange slices under the Hi-C name.
-Subsequent growth of the Hi-C product line included globalization to selected markets worldwide.

-The Hi-C products used to be the color implied by their flavor, but in 2000, Hi-C in juice boxes was re-introduced as a yellowish clear beverage that would not stain clothing.
-Thus, flavors like Shoutin' Orange Tangergreen lost their distinctive colors.
-The soda fountain versions of Fruit Punch, Poppin' Pink Lemonade and Orange Lavaburst, however, still retain their red, pink and orange colors, respectively.
-There also is a "light" version of Flashin' Fruit Punch that exists for soda fountains.
+The Hi-C products used to be the color implied by their flavor.
+In 2000, Hi-C in juice boxes was re-introduced as a yellowish clear beverage that would not stain clothing.
+Flavors like Shoutin' Orange Tangergreen lost their distinctive colors.
+The soda fountain versions of Fruit Punch, Poppin' Pink Lemonade and Orange Lavaburst still retain their red, pink and orange colors, respectively.
+There is a "light" version of Flashin' Fruit Punch that exists for soda fountains.

 In 2013, the size of the juice boxes was slightly reduced from 6.75 fl oz (200 mL) to 6 fl oz.
-Starting in 2017, a new logo for the brand has been rolled out.
-In early 2019, new packaging was released for the drink boxes, and the calories and sugar have been reduced in half by using a new sweetener.
+Starting in 2017, a new logo for the brand was rolled out.
+In early 2019, new packaging was released for the drink boxes, and the calories and sugar were reduced in half by using a new sweetener.
 In 2020, Jel Sert started producing Hi-C in drink mix form.